Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 Can fit people get altitude sickness?

 Yes, and they often do.
-Cardiovascular fitness doesn’t protect against AMS.
-In fact, very fit trekkers sometimes move faster than they should and ascend too quickly, increasing their risk.
-The mountains don’t care about your VO2 max.
+Cardiovascular fitness does not protect against AMS.
+Very fit trekkers sometimes move faster than they should and ascend too quickly, increasing their risk.
+The mountains do not care about your VO2 max.

 Previous AMS is a risk factor for future episodes.
 Tell your guide before the trek begins.
 Your itinerary may be adjusted to include extra acclimatisation time, and your guide will monitor you more closely at altitude transitions.